endodoug/endodoug.github.io/about.md

 ### About the Author

-My name is James Williamson.
-I'm a Senior Author at lynda.com and I've been writing and teaching web design and development for just over 15 years.
-I love what I do and hope you find this blog and course useful.
-If you see me out at a conference or event please say hello.
-My favorite form of communication is Twitter, where you'll find me ranting 140 characters at a time at [@jameswillweb](https://twitter.com/jameswillweb "my twitter profile").
+My name is Doug Harper.
+I'm an app developer who got started around the time Swift was announced and decided to make it my focus.
+Previously I developed websites and still do occasional work on them.
+I love working in both areas and enjoy learning and building new things.
+My favorite form of communication is Twitter, please say hello at [@endodoug](https://twitter.com/endodoug "my twitter profile").